architanand8986/Finetuned-T5-small-for-Text-Summarization/README.md

 ## 🚀 Project Overview

-This project focuses on abstractive text summarization using the T5 Transformer architecture enhanced with **LoRA (Low-Rank Adaptation)** to minimize training time and resource usage.
+This project focuses on abstractive text summarization using the T5 Transformer architecture enhanced with **LoRA (Low-Rank Adaptation) to minimize training time and resource usage.
 It processes long-form news articles into concise summaries, making it suitable for news aggregation, educational tools, and quick content scanning.
-<br>Checkout the Deployed on by <a href = "https://finetuned-t5-small-for-text-summarization-avaz6v29rrkn4bctyjs4.streamlit.app/">Clicking here. </a>
+<br>To checkout the Deployed one <a href = "https://finetuned-t5-small-for-text-summarization-avaz6v29rrkn4bctyjs4.streamlit.app/">Click here. </a>

 ---

 ## 🚀 Highlights